Foie gras: Production and sales

 In the 21st century, France is the largest producer and consumer of foie gras, though it is produced and consumed in several other countries worldwide, particularly in some other European nations, the United States, and China.
 Approximately 30,000 people work in the French foie gras industry, with 90% of them residing in the Périgord (Dordogne), Aquitaine in the southwest, and Alsace in the east.
 The European Union recognizes the foie gras produced according to traditional farming methods (label rouge) in southwestern France with a protected geographical indication.

-Hungary is the world's second-largest foie gras (libamáj) producer and the largest exporter.
+Hungary is the world's second-largest foie gras (libamáj) producer and the largest exporter (although Bulgaria sometimes had a higher production in recent years, see table above).
 France is the principal market for Hungarian foie gras – mainly exported raw.
 Approximately 30,000 Hungarian goose farmers are dependent on the foie gras industry.
 French food companies spice, process, and cook the foie gras so it may be sold as a French product in its domestic and export markets.